awslabs/LISA/lib/docs/config/model-management-api.md

 ### Explanation of Key Fields for Creation Payload:

 - `modelId`: The unique identifier for the model.
 This is any name you would like it to be.
 - `modelName`: The name of the model as it appears in the system.
-For LISA-hosted models, this must be the S3 Key to your model artifacts, otherwise this is the LiteLLM-compatible reference to a SageMaker Endpoint or Bedrock Foundation Model.
+For LISA self-hosted models, this must be the S3 Key to your model artifacts, otherwise this is the LiteLLM-compatible reference to a SageMaker Endpoint or Bedrock Foundation Model.
 Note: Bedrock and SageMaker resources must exist in the same region as your LISA deployment.
 If your LISA installation is in us-east-1, then all SageMaker and Bedrock calls will also happen in us-east-1.
   Configuration examples: